We are thrilled to announce that the Trichology Clinic has again opened its doors at Sarum Physio.

-- The head sheds approximately 100 hairs on a daily basis, which are replaced at the same rate.
+- The head sheds approximately 100 hairs on a daily basis and replaced at the same rate.

 - The basic structure of the hair is that of hardened (keratinised) cells.

-- The hair grows from a root or bulb as it is normally called below the skin surface, held within a down growth in the epidermis called the hair follicle.
+- The hair grows from a root or bulb below the skin surface and held within a down growth in the epidermis called the hair follicle.
 Here it is supplied with nerves and blood supply.

 You can find out more about hair on the Wiltshire Trichology Centre website here.